intel-iot-devkit/how-to-code-samples/doorbell/java/README.md

 	    inet 10.237.104.143/24 brd 10.237.104.255 scope global enp0s20f6

 The IP address is shown next to `inet`.
 In the example above, the IP address is `10.237.104.143`.
 The name of the interface (here: enp0s20f6) may vary, but not by much.

+IMPORTANT NOTICE: This software is sample software.
+It is not designed or intended for use in any medical, life-saving or life-sustaining systems, transportation systems, nuclear systems, or for any other mission-critical application in which the failure of the system could lead to critical injury or death.
+The software may not be fully tested and may contain bugs or errors; it may not be intended or suitable for commercial release.
+No regulatory approvals for the software have been obtained, and therefore software may not be certified for use in certain countries or environments.